basho/basho_docs/content/riak/ts/1.4.0/using/configuring.md

 [glossary quanta]: ../../learn/glossary/quanta

-Riak TS exposes a few configuration settings in riak.conf.
+Riak TS exposes a few configuration settings in `riak.conf`.
 This document will walk you through the TS configurations.

 {{% note title="Deprecation Warning" %}}
-The Riak TS configuration settings in riak.conf have changed.
+The Riak TS configuration settings in `riak.conf` have changed.
 The old settings will be deprecated.
-Please update your riak.conf with the new settings.
+Please update your `riak.conf` with the new settings.
 {{% /note %}}